The 3 Biggest Things Banks Look at When Reviewing Small Business Loan Applications

 To some small business owners, the loan review process is a big mystery.
 You fill out the application for a small business loan and submit all other forms and information requested by the bank — and then you wait.

 If you’re wondering which factors go into the bank’s decision about whether or not to approve your loan application, then this article is for you.
-According to Cadence Bank Vice President and Small Business Relationship Manager Salomon Saucedo, banks look at three main things when analyzing a small business loan request:
+Here are the three main things banks look for when analyzing a small business loan request:

 1. Cash flow